HN020719/capstone/README.md

 # Genetic Risk Prediction using cis-eQTL Analysis and PRS

 ## Project Overview
-This project performs a cis-eQTL analysis using 1000 Genomes data to develop polygenic risk scores (PRS) for predicting gene expression and disease risk.
-The study evaluates different p-value and \(R^2\) thresholds to optimize model performance, with the goal of understanding genetic liability for gene expression and its potential application in disease prediction.
+This project utilizes cis-eQTL analysis to explore the genetic basis of gene expression and calculate polygenic risk scores (PRS) for predicting gene expression and disease risk.
+By leveraging 1000 Genomes data and integrating individual-level data (e.g., 23andMe), the study identifies genetic variants associated with traits and evaluates their predictive power across various thresholds.
+The project aims to advance our understanding of genetic liability, enhance disease risk predictions, and contribute to the development of personalized medicine.

 ## Repository Structure
 - `data/`: Contains raw and processed datasets.